Procuret/procuret-dotnet/readme.md

 ###### Parameters

-1. `Int64` supplierId - Your unique Supplier ID
+1. `long` supplierId - Your unique Supplier ID
 2. `String` customerEmail - The email of the customer to whom a Procuret payment invitation email should be sent.
 3. `String` invoiceIdentifier - Your invoice identifier.
 E.g. `"INV-001"`